-Future research should develop practical strategies to address these identified barriers, involving in-depth case studies and real-world implementations.
-Expanding the scope to different regions and sectors would offer a more comprehensive view while investigating enablers and success factors, which could provide valuable insights.
-Ongoing research is crucial to understanding emerging challenges and opportunities in the ever-evolving IoT landscape.
+Future research should develop practical strategies to address these identified barriers, involving in-depth case studies and real-world implementation.
+Expanding the scope to different regions and sectors would offer a more comprehensive view while investigating the enablers and success factors, which could provide valuable insights.
+Ongoing research is crucial for understanding the emerging challenges and opportunities in the ever-evolving IoT landscape.

-Our study lays the foundation for comprehending and addressing IoT adoption challenges in manufacturing firms.
+Our study lays the foundation for understanding and addressing IoT adoption challenges in manufacturing firms.
 Our understanding and strategies must evolve as technology advances to ensure successful IoT integration in the manufacturing sector.